osoco/coupons-poc-reactjs/README.md

 This project was created using node v6.2.0 with npm v3.8.9.

+### REST backend

-We also need to have the [Coupons API backend](https://github.com/osoco/coupons-poc-ratpack) running.
-The access details can be configured in app/config.js.
+We also need to have the [Coupons API backend](https://github.com/osoco/coupons-poc-ratpack) running while we run our application.
+Just start it up in the background.
+The access details can be configured in `app/config.js` if necessary.

 ## Usage